Dorothy Potter Snyder

 I served as project translator and interpreter for the Buena Vista Social Club project (Sony Records).
 My literary translations have appeared in: The Sewanee Review; Surreal Poetics; The Short Story Project; Review: Literature and Arts of the Americas; Two Lines Press, World Literature Today, Nebraska University Press, Playbill (for the New York Festival of Song), and others.
 My translation of stories by award-winning Mexican writer Mónica Lavín was published by Katakana Editores in September 2021.
 Upcoming translations will be published by Literal Press and Pamenar Press.

-My vein of gold is editing works in translation from Spanish, but I also edit prose written originally in English.
-Books I have edited have been published by The University of Nebraska Press, The University of Georgia Press, The University of Michigan Library, and self-published works.
+While my vein of gold is editing works in translation from Spanish, I also edit prose written originally in English.
+I am most interested in fiction, criticism, and memoir by women and by Hispanic writers and/or related to Latin America and Spain.
+The books I have edited have been published by The University of Nebraska Press, The University of Georgia Press, The University of Michigan Library, and several self-published titles.

 I write fiction in Spanish and English.
 I am a contributor to Public Seminar (at The New School) and an Editorial Board Member at Reading in Translation (at Oberlin College).
 I am a member of the Under the Volcano literary community in Tepoztlán, México.
 I’ve studied narrative art with Mexican writers David Huerta, Mónica Lavín, and Jaime Mesa and British novelist, Adam Foulds, Adrianne Harun, Michael Griffith, and Holly Goddard Jones.
 My story “La puerta secreta” (The Secret Door) won recognition in the 2020 International Short Story Competition of the San Miguel Writers Conference and her bilingual essay “Historía ósea/The Bone’s Story” won Honorable Mention in the 2021 Medium Writer’s Challenge.

 I’ve taught Spanish language at The New School, Princeton Adult School, Einstein College of Medicine) and a number of companies (General Motors, IBM), and non-profit organizations (El Taller LatinoAmericano, U.S. Lactation Association).
 I’ve written precise and creative Spanish curriculum materials, both print and online, for many large clients including Scholastic, Berlitz International and Holt, Rinehart & Winston.
 I also wrote two study guides for Red Letter Press’s client, Learning Express (CLEP guides for Spanish Levels 1 & 2 and American Literature).